simonnordberg/hyggemedia/README.md

 ![Go](https://github.com/simonnordberg/hyggemedia/actions/workflows/go.yml/badge.svg)

-Hygge Media is a command line application designed to rename and organize media files in a directory to match the format prescribed by [Emby](https://emby.media/).
+Hygge Media is a command line application designed to rename and organize media files in a directory to match the format prescribed by [Emby](https://emby.media/) (and others).
 This tool simplifies the organization of your media library, ensuring that your files are named consistently and correctly.

 ## Features

 - Renames media files in a specified directory.
 - Organizes media files into season and episode folders.
-- Follows the [Emby naming naming conventions](https://emby.media/support/articles/TV-Naming.html) for media files.
+- Follows the [Emby naming naming conventions](https://emby.media/support/articles/TV-Naming.html) for media files (including subtitles).

 ## Installation